est. November 2011

 - I was an abysmal student in college.
 When I was focused I did very well, it just wasn’t very often.

 - I’m very shy.
 Professionally I need to be outspoken and comfortable in big crowds and speaking in public, so I’ve learned to approach being an “outgoing creative professional” as an actor in a permanent role.

-- I was an extra in the movie Seabiscuit, which was filmed in Lexington several years ago.
+- I was an extra in the movie Secretariat, which was filmed (in part) in Lexington several years ago.
 It was a crowd scene at the end of the movie, and for some reason, the camera zoomed in on my face for a reaction – it was not my good side.

 What are you most passionate about professionally?
 Personally?

 Professionally I’m most passionate about challenging myself to make every project “better” than the last one.
 I want to be outside my comfort zone, constantly working to leave each client and community happier than when we started.
 Personally I am passionate about really only two main things… My wife and children, and my company and staff.
 I feel like with those two elements of my life happy and healthy – I am happy.
 Period.

 Do you have any muses?

 I have lots of muses, but the ones that I can mention here are probably my wife, the i/A staff, music, and coffee.
 When all those things are clicking I’m like a creative machine.
 If even one of those things is missing (or are upset with me) then it’s difficult to get that creative train moving.